 Of all these hormones, prolactin is the one that has the most direct impact on your fertility.

-Ovulation occurs when gonadotropin-releasing hormone signals to another hormone, follicle stimulating hormone, to release an egg for fertilization and to prepare the womb to house it (source).
+Ovulation occurs when the gonadotropin-releasing hormone signals to another hormone, the follicle-stimulating hormone, to release an egg for fertilization and prepare the womb to house it.

 Prolactin suppresses both of these hormones, effectively stopping ovulation, the key step in the menstrual cycle for reproduction.
 This is why so many women are able to use breastfeeding as a natural form of birth control.

-In fact, less than 1 out of 100 women will become pregnant in the first six months when exclusively breastfeeding (source).
+In fact, less than 1 out of 100 exclusively breastfeeding women will become pregnant in the first six months.

 Birth Control and Breastfeeding

 While it is clear breastfeeding is an effective form of birth control, experts urge women to remember two things:

 - Exclusive breastfeeding, sometimes referred to as continuous breastfeeding, is the key to prolactin’s success in suppressing ovulation.
 Exclusive breastfeeding is when you only give your baby breast milk without any other liquids, including water.
 Pumping also makes breastfeeding less effective as a form of birth control.